Center for Immersive Media

 John graduated with a BFA in Dance from University of the Arts in 2006.
 He was a professional dancer, choreographer and video artist in Philadelphia after his graduation, when he worked with companies and choreographers such as Group Motion, Headlong Dance Theater, Nichole Canuso Dance Company, Brian Sanders’ JUNK, idiosyncrazy Productions, Dada Dance Project, Curt Haworth, Silvana Cardell, Myra Bazell, Kate Watson-Wallace and many others.
 His current work is primarily focused on innovative uses of interactive digital technology in pediatric healthcare.

-The CIM is on schedule to open it's facilities in early autumn.
-The 5,600-square-foot facility will be dedicated to exploring the fields of virtual and mixed reality, performance motion-capture and human-computer interaction.
+The 5,600-square-foot facility is dedicated to exploring the fields of virtual and mixed reality, performance motion-capture and human-computer interaction.
 The facilities include:

 - 40' x 40' square, 14' high truss and open floor area, including: